Best Cat Litter for Long-Haired Cats

 clumpy cat litter

 Across the board, most long-haired cats prefer clumping litter over lightweight litter.
 You see, while every cat has their own opinions, clumping litter is just better for their health.
-The more lightweight your cat litter is, the more dust particles stick to your cat’s fur.
+The more lightweight your cat litter, the more dust particles stick to your cat’s fur.
 Who likes the feeling of being dusty and smelly?

 These dust particles aren’t just stinky, though.
 They can also stick to your cat’s skin and cause irritation.
 Plus, whenever you scoop the litter box, you’ll get a face full of lightweight dust particles, too.
 That’s why our recommendations are mostly clumping litters that are guaranteed dust-free.
 If your cat just won’t use clumping litter, try one of our non-clumping favorites instead of a lightweight litter.